Test Tools and Functionality

-The test tools below are available to all candidates sitting the test in the test centre environment.
-By becoming familiar with these essential tools, you can save yourself valuable time on your test day.
+The test tools below are available to candidates sitting the test at a test centre.
+Becoming familiar with these essential tools may save yourself valuable time on your test day.

-You can close the calculator by clicking the x in the top right hand corner of it.
+- You can close the calculator by clicking the X in the top right corner.
 The calculator will close when you navigate to another question.
-It can be recalled by clicking on the icon.

 If you require assistance with the calculator during your test please raise your hand to attract the invigilator.

 Keyboard shortcuts can also be used to select answers.
-An example would be striking the ‘B’ key to select answer response B. The mouse must be used to select the desired response in questions requiring you to drag and drop an answer.
+An example would be striking the ‘B’ key to select answer response B. The mouse must be used to select a response in questions requiring you to drag and drop an answer.